SW-g16/sw/documentation/domain-modelling.md

     # a voter's age upon a voting event
     ( x votes * on y , y has date date_1, x has birthdate date_2 ) -> Voter had age (date_1-date_2) at time of vote
+    # from age we can infer age groups
+    ( x has age < 40 ) -> x is a YoungVoter
+    # ... more bucket categories can be made for other voter features
     # a Party is a DominantParty if it has the majority of Voters
     ( Party p has x voters , x/number of voters > 0.5 ) -> p is a DominantParty
     # Proportion of yay vs nay